jakartaee/jakarta.ee/content/blogs/open-standard-enterprise-java-and-ai/index.md

 Payara is exploring AI-powered monitoring, anomaly detection, and integration with external AI services.
 The goal is to enhance operational intelligence for Jakarta EE apps and share learnings with the Jakarta EE community.

-For more on how these frameworks are evolving, check out ["Jakarta EE and AI: The Next Frontier" by Tanja Obradovic](https://jakarta.ee/blogs/jakarta-ee-and-ai-the-next-frontier/).

 ## Vendor Implementations: Tactical Response to AI Demand

 Vendors are moving quickly to support AI integration—connectors for LLMs, vector databases, and observability tools.
 Jakarta EE's long-term approach ensures that standardized features will work consistently across all implementations.